Amjid-Ali/pratice/README.md

+### Connected Vision Datasets

+The table below provides an overview of various publicly available vision datasets used in action recognition, anomaly detection, and human activity recognition.
+Each dataset varies in terms of class diversity, resolution, and application focus.

 | #  | Dataset                                    | No of Classes | Description |
 |----|--------------------------------------------|--------------|-------------|
 | 1  | [NTU RGB+D](https://rose1.ntu.edu.sg/dataset/actionRecognition/) | 120 | <p align="justify"> This dataset is a large-scale, multi-view dataset with RGB, IR, Depth, and Skeleton modalities, featuring 100,000+ video sequences.
 It is captured from 106 subjects, three views, and 155 viewpoints.
 The data offers 96 illuminations and background variations, with videos averaging 3 seconds at 30 FPS. </p>|